Women at war: Backstage heroines in D-Day’s 75th anniversary

 OMAHA BEACH, France (AP) — Women didn’t get much of a mention in the 75th anniversary commemorations of D-Day that focused largely on the fighting exploits of men, yet without them Adolf Hitler wouldn’t have been defeated.

 Legions of women built weapons of war that men fought and killed with.
-By ensuring production of planes, tanks and other material, they freed up the men sent into combat on all the fronts of World War II.
+By ensuring production of planes, tanks and other material, they freed up men sent into combat on all the fronts of World War II.

 Women fought, and died, too.
 French resistance fighter Lucie Aubrac was pregnant when she sprang her husband, Raymond, from Nazi captivity in October 1943.
 Across France, many schools are named after Aubrac, who died in 2007, aged 94.